geofs-pilot/GeoFS-All-in-one-Addon/README.md

 -No need to update, automatically runs latest version
 ### Pasting into console - not recommended, most cumbersome
 -Once GeoFS is fully loaded, press F12/Ctrl+shift+I/Ctrl+shift+J and go to the Console tab. <br/>
--Paste in the contents of main.js and hit Enter
+-Paste in the contents of main.js at the > symbol and hit Enter
 ### Tampermonkey - recommended, runs automatically when GeoFS is visited
 -Install [Tampermonkey](https://www.tampermonkey.net/) <br/>
 -Click [here](https://github.com/geofs-pilot/GeoFS-All-in-one-Addon/raw/main/GeoFS-All-in-one-Addon.user.js) to install the script <br/>